hetvi1511/cse15l-lab-reports/Lab_Report_2.md

 ![Multiple String](MultipleStrings.png)

 The URLHandler method is called in both cases and the relevant argument is the URL.
 It changes what is returned as well as the URL.
+As mentioned above, we have added a `\n` character which places the cursor in the next line.
+Since the next line has no data, the string that we input gets stored in that line and the cursor again moves to the next line.
+This is why the contents in the previous line remain as they were.

 ## Part 2: One bug from Lab 3